 Amantani island on Lake Titicaca is free from motors, machines, and hotels.
 Concomitantly, my travel friend, another gentleman from the US, and I ended up in a bucolic home.
 Other travelers were fitted with the rest of the 4,000 islanders.

-The home was a simple adobe house with an open courtyard, guest bedrooms were upstairs, and the shared bathroom and the kitchen were downstairs along with the rooms of the family.
+The home was a simple adobe house with an open courtyard, guest bedrooms were upstairs, and the shared bathroom and the kitchen were downstairs, along with the family rooms.
 Right after we had put our small backpacks in the room, we were taken to Pachamama hill.

-Pachamama is mother earth and is highly revered in the indigenous communities of South America.
-We trudged up the stone path up the Pachamama hill.
-At the peak, Peruvian and other South-American travelers circled the temple a few times, prayed for their well-being and safety, and offered flowers, rice, potatoes, and coca leaves.
+In South America, Pachamama is Mother Earth and is highly revered in the indigenous communities.
+We trudged up the stone path on the Pachamama hill.
+At the peak, Peruvian and South American travelers circled the temple a few times, prayed for their well-being and safety, and offered flowers, rice, potatoes, and coca leaves.

 Others got busy relishing the view of the lake and the Bolivian mountains in the distance.
 On the other side also stood the Pachatata hill, which seemed comparatively less popular.